okkur/syna/exampleSite/content/fragments/react-portal/docs.md

 This fragment doesn't make use of any variables except for global variables.

+This fragment makes it possible to load a React component and render it on the page.
+To do so, you need to create a React component as usual and register it in the page and then the protal will render the component.

 To register a React component in the portal, you need to add your component and name of the fragment's controller file to `window.synaPortals` object.

 ```